We answer 24/7 — call anytime, even after hours, for your free quote (412) 388-9880

 Yes.
 We install garage, residential, and commercial epoxy floors throughout Cranberry Township and Butler County.
 Call (412) 388-9880 to schedule your free in-person quote.

-Yes, and it is often the right call.
-Rental properties across the Pittsburgh metro take heavy traffic, and epoxy is far more durable than carpet or vinyl plank for entryways, kitchens, and common areas.
-Landlords typically recoup the install cost in reduced turnover damage within two to three lease cycles.
-We coordinate around tenant schedules and can complete most rental jobs in a single weekend.
+Yes, and it is often the smart move.
+Cranberry's townhomes and rental units near the corporate parks turn over with the job market, and epoxy outlasts carpet or vinyl plank by years in entryways, kitchens, and common areas.
+Most landlords make the install cost back in lower turnover damage within two or three leases.
+We work around tenant schedules and wrap most rental jobs in a single weekend.

 Most Cranberry Township projects are scheduled within 1–3 weeks of the free in-person quote, depending on the season and slab prep needs.
 Smaller jobs (single-car garages, mudrooms) often go faster; full residential or commercial coatings book further out.
 Call (412) 388-9880 for a current timeline.